karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 ### Vocal Percussion Simplification

 More subtle but equally important is _Pentatonix_'s treatment of vocal percussion.
-Kevin may not be the best beatboxer in the world, but he's a great vocal percussionist, and [he and Avi work together to form a rhythm section][kevin_avi_rhythm].
+Kevin's a great vocal percussionist, and [he and Avi work together to form a rhythm section][kevin_avi_rhythm].

 This makes me wonder then, why his contributions on _Pentatonix_ are so marginalized and mechanized that Kevin's distinctive voiced ["oo!"][kevin_oo]s